-We have all seen it.
+We have all seen the signs of a relationship falling apart.
 How many times have you gone to a restaurant and watched a couple not speak a word to one another?
-They stay married for the sake of being married and robotically go through the daily motions of life.
-These couples have absolutely nothing in common and most likely have not touched each other in years.
+They stay married for the sake of being married and mechanically go through the daily motions of life.
+These couples have absolutely nothing in common and most likely have not embraced each other in years.
 No affection.
 No emotion.
 No warmth between them.

 They may have been in love at one time, or maybe they weren’t.
 The fact is that they are no longer in mutual love.
 These couples may have grown tired of each other or have simply taken two different directions in life.
 Many relationships fall flat in what is known as the “convenient” stage of marriage.

 This convenient stage of marriage can come from many things.
 Maybe you were madly in love at one time, but something changed along the way.
 You may have grown and blossomed as a person, and your partner did not.
 Maybe you ultimately sought two different paths in life.
 Possibly one or both of you simply outgrew each other.
 Or maybe your priorities shifted and you allowed your connection to take a nosedive.

 Recognize the early signs your relationship is falling apart and determine whether to fix it – or leave it.
 How to save your relationship starts with acknowledging the signs your relationship is failing.